coq-community/trocq/artifact-doc/CLAIMS.md

 ### Trocq handles non-bijective relations.

 In the `int_to_Zp.v` file, we present proof transfer done by Trocq on a goal featuring integers modulo a hypothetical constant $p$, which is not equivalent to the whole set of integers, but a weaker relation — a split surjection — can still be stated between them.
 Whereas tools like univalent parametricity propagate type equivalences everywhere, Trocq can handle more diverse relations in a finer-grained way.
+Another supporting evidence is in `nat_ind.v` where we show any type `I` with abstract zero and successor and a split surjection from `nat` compatible with zero and successor, can be endowed with an induction principle similar to the one of `nat`.

 ### Trocq supports polymorphism and dependent types.